gitter-badger/hAzzleJS/README.md

 **hAzzle Core** doesn't support SVG, except a few methods for detection SVG and getting SVG attributes.

-Examples on the SVG features inside the Core:

 ```javascript
 // Detect if SVG element
 var types = hAzzle.require('types')